throwaway-lamden/rubixdao/README.md

 To test, `contracting`, `requests`, and `pytest` are required.
 To deploy, `Lamden` or the browser wallet is required.

+## Demo

+*The demo is untested and a WIP.
+Due to some recent SC updates, it might not work out-of-the-box.
+It currently uses ANSI colors, which are not enabled in Windows or MacOS.*

+To see the contracts in action on the testnet, clone this repository and run `demo.py`.
+The dependencies are `Lamden` and `requests`.

 ## Usage

 Calling these contracts from other smart contracts is simple.